nilsherzig/LLocalSearch/README.md

 This is a completely locally running meta search engine using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress of the agents and the final answer.
 No OpenAI or Google API keys are needed.

-Here is a video of it in action, running completely locally:
+Here is a video of it in action, running completely locally (now with darkmode):

 https://github.com/nilsherzig/LLocalSearch/assets/72463901/e22a2578-3847-43fa-8317-2af514aa90d7